 Connecting to HTTPS with OpenSSL

-OpenBSD uses LibreSSL, a fork of OpenSSL begun in 2014, which modernizes the codebase and improves security.
+OpenBSD uses LibreSSL, a fork of OpenSSL begun in 2014, which modernizes the codebase and improves security. openssl(1) command is provided as part of LibreSSL and is compatible with OpenSSL.

 Connecting to HTTPS websites